 “The potential is there to solve nearly all problems using connectivity.”

 Preventive maintenance increases productivity and reduces costs

 Predictive maintenance is the main target of upcoming expenditures.
-It was cited as “extremely important” to 55 percent of the survey’s respondents.
-It’s their top day-to-day challenge; if maintenance teams can use connected technologies to anticipate failures rather than react to them, problems can be remedied in advance during planned down-time, instead of delaying (or cancelling) flights.
+It was cited as “extremely important” to 55% of the survey’s respondents.
+It’s their top day-to-day challenge; if maintenance teams can use connected technologies to anticipate failures rather than react to them, problems can be remedied in advance during planned downtime, instead of delaying (or canceling) flights.